 - How do the nominations work?

 Only one candidate will be accepted from each country.
 If there is more than one nominating organisation based in the same country they will need to work together to choose one candidate for that country.
-Find out if there are other nominating organisations in your country.

 - When are the elections?